 I learned that shamans are recruited either by hereditary transmission or spontaneous call, though some few become shamans of their own free will.
 “Self-made shamans are considered less powerful than those who inherited the profession or who obeyed the ‘call’ of the gods and spirits.”
 “The shaman begins his new, his true life by a separation” – “by a spiritual crisis that is not lacking in tragic greatness and in beauty.”
 He is not recognized until he has received two kinds of teachings: 1) ecstatic, such as dreams, and 2) traditional or didactic.
 The new life is considered a gift from the gods or spirits.
 Early signs in puberty, coupled with a crisis in later life are typical of a shaman’s development.
 (Discussed by Finnish shaman K.E.
 Karjalainen).

-My spiritual crisis had come through the label of Multiple Sclerosis – psychologically, and physically, it had been a life and death crisis.
+A spiritual crisis had come by way of the label of Multiple Sclerosis – psychologically, and physically, it was a life and death crisis.

-I had recently begun dream analysis seriously with Sanford.
+I chose to begin dream analysis with John Sanford.

 The only pubescent sign, other than the usual turmoil one experiences, and other than that church was always extraordinarily meaningful to me as a child, was that I often saw lights around people’s heads in church.
 I used to wonder about it, but no one else I talked to saw it, so I learned to keep it to myself.
 I still do.
 Considerable information about auras is coming forward, so I feel less unusual.

 As I read further, I discovered that “sometimes one becomes a shaman after a divine election or an accident,” or “the gods choose the future shaman by striking him with lightening.”
 “The role of lightening in designating the shaman is important; it shows the celestial origin of shamanic powers.”

 More associations that matched at a deeper level.
 I did not follow my premonition one day in 1966 and had a severe auto accident.